Galois cohomology of reductive groups over global fields

 This reduces the computation of $H^i_\tx{ab}(F,G)$ to the computation of the transition maps in the directed system $ H^{i-2}(\G\sub{E/F},M[\V_E]_0)$ and of the colimit of that system.

 The paper is structured as follows.
-In \S\ref{sec:notation} we explain our notation and terminology.
-In \S\ref{sec:tcbc} we review briefly the definition and properties of Tate hypercohomology of bounded complexes of $\G$-modules, for an arbitrary finite group $\G$.
+At the end of this chapter we explain our notation and terminology.
+In Chapter \ref{sec:tcbc} we review briefly the definition and properties of Tate hypercohomology of bounded complexes of $\G$-modules, for an arbitrary finite group $\G$.
 This is done abstractly via the stable derived category of $\Z[\G]$-modules, following the ideas of Buchweitz \cite{Buchweitz86}, which have by now been expounded in various references, such as \cite{Krause22}.
 This abstract approach has the advantage that many useful properties follow almost immediately from the well-known properties of Tate cohomology of $\Z[\G]$-modules.
 We then provide explicit formulas that allow us to compute Tate hypercohomology and restriction and corestriction maps by means of cochains.
 These explicit formulas actually apply not only to bounded, but also to \emph{unbounded} complexes, and can be used to define and compute Tate hypercohomology in this more general setting as well, although we will have no need for that in this paper.

-In \S\ref{sec:tniso} we discuss the local and global Tate classes following \cite{Tate66} and review the local and global Tate-Nakayama isomorphisms in the context of bounded complexes of tori.
+In Chapter \ref{sec:tniso} we discuss the local and global Tate classes following \cite{Tate66} and review the local and global Tate--Nakayama isomorphisms in the context of bounded complexes of tori.
 We further discuss the compatibility of these isomorphisms with restriction, corestriction, localization, and connecting homomorphisms.

-In \S\ref{s:ab-coho} we perform the key computations of this paper.
-We specialize the discussion of \S\ref{sec:tniso} to the case of a complex of tori $T^{-1} \to T^0$ of length $2$, placed in degrees $-1$ and $0$, such that the kernel $T^{-1} \to T^0$ is finite.
+In Chapter \ref{s:ab-coho} we perform the key computations of this paper.
+We specialize the discussion of Chapter \ref{sec:tniso} to the case of a complex of tori $T^{-1} \to T^0$ of length $2$, placed in degrees $-1$ and $0$, such that the kernel $T^{-1} \to T^0$ is finite.
 This is equivalent to the homomorphism $X_*(T^{-1}) \to X_*(T^0)$ being injective.
 Let $M$ denote the cokernel of this injective homomorphism.
 In this setting, when $K/E/F$ is a tower of finite Galois extensions and $i=1,2$, we compute the homomorphism of Tate cohomology

 that corresponds to the inflation homomorphism

 under the global Tate isomorphisms.
 (Note that this homomorphism \eqref{e:not-inf} is not an inflation homomorphism because there are no inflation homomorphisms in Tate cohomology $H^n$ for $n\le 0$.
 Its description is more subtle.) \ Then we compute the colimit of the groups $H^{i-2}(\G\sub{E/F},M[\V_E]_0)$ over the finite Galois extensions $E/F$.